dessant/reaction-comments/README.md

 ## Usage

-Create a `reaction-comments.yml` workflow file in the `.github/workflows` directory, use one of the [example workflows](#examples) to get started.
+Create the `reaction-comments.yml` workflow file in the `.github/workflows` directory, use one of the [example workflows](#examples) to get started.

 ### Inputs